 1. Consult Multiple Used Car Listings

 To find a large variety of competitively priced cars, you’ll need to search a large number of automotive classifieds.
-Fortunately, you’re in the right place to get the used car listings you need: AutoTempesthas access to one of the largest collections of used cars on the web.
+Fortunately, you’re in the right place to get the used car listings you need: AutoTempest has access to one of the largest collections of used cars on the web.
 With a single search you can view listings from all the top car classifieds sites simultaneously.
-(Sites like Craigslist, AutoTrader, eBay Motors, Cars.com, etc.) And with years of experience searching Craigslist through SearchTempest, AutoTempest is able to provide you with specialized car search features you won’t find searching directly at craigslist.org.
+(Sites like eBay Motors, Cars.com, Truecar, etc.) Plus, you can compare with results from other sites like AutoTrader, CarGurus, and all of craigslist and Facebook Marketplace.

 2. Check the Car’s History and Condition